vandenn/fullstack-react-blog/README.md

 1. Install Node.js and NPM via NVM or the Node installer.

-2. `cd` into your local copy of this repository then install the node modules in both the client and server folders.
+2. `cd` into your local copy of this repository then run the `init` scripts in both the client and server folders.

 ```
 cd fullstack-react-blog/client
-npm install
+bash init.sh
 cd ../server
-npm install
+bash init.sh
 ```

 3. While in the `server` folder, run the following command.